page under construction...

 The soap sounds so good, I could eat it!
 Are your ingredients organic?

 We strive to keep our soaps as natural as we can, and yes, most of the ingredients are foods or herbs and our scents inspired by nature.
-While we can't guarantee that all our ingredients are sourced organically, we can state that the cocoa and shea butters are unrefined and organic.
+While we can't guarantee that all our ingredients are sourced organically, we can state that our shea butter is unrefined and organic.
 What you use on your skin is important.

 What is in the Dirt soap you sell?
 Dirt?